apache/spark/docs/howto/operator/gcp/display_video.rst

 Use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.providers.google.marketing_platform.operators.display_video.GoogleDisplayVideo360CreateReportOperator`
 parameters which allow you to dynamically determine values.
+You can provide body definition using `` .json`` file as this operator supports this template extension.
 The result is saved to :ref:`XCom <concepts:xcom>`, which allows the result to be used by other operators.

 .. _howto/operator:GoogleDisplayVideo360DeleteReportOperator: